 A number of differing accounts exist concerning the incident that sparked the Hough Riots of July 1966.
 All versions speak to growing racial tensions in the neighborhood.
 The most popular account centers on a racially charged dispute between blacks and the white owner of the Seventy Niners' Café on Hough Avenue and East 79th Street on the night of July 18.
 After an argument in the bar earlier that day with a local prostitute who was soliciting money for her child's burial, the owner refused to give a black customer a glass of water.
 The owner then apparently taped a sign to the door stating "No Water For N***ers."
 A crowd of blacks grew outside the bar as news of the events spread.
 Policemen were called to the scene, but the situation quickly spiraled out of control, escalating from rock throwing to looting, arson and shooting.

-On the second day of the riots, it was clear that the police were not able to handle the situation alone.
+By the second day of the riots, it was clear that the police would not be able to deescalate the ongoing conflict.
 The Ohio National Guard reinforced the police late that night and secured most of Hough by July 20th.
 The riots, however, moved to the outskirts of the neighborhood.
-While the National Guard and the police maintained a general sense of order, violence and small riots continued throughout the week.
+While the National Guard and the police maintained a general sense of order, small outbreaks of violence continued throughout the week.
+Rioters targeted stores, abandoned buildings, and residences; many were looted, burned, and destroyed.
 By July 25th the rioting had stopped.
 In the end, four people (all black) were killed during the Hough riots.
-Rioters targeted stores, abandoned buildings, and residences; many were looted, burned, and destroyed.

 Beyond the physical impact of the riots on the neighborhood, the legacy of the disturbances is contested.
 Many people attribute the public's growing realization of the social and economic inequities that African Americans faced in Cleveland's ghettos to the riots.
 Others suggest that the 1967 election of Cleveland's first black mayor, Carl Stokes, was a call for stability in response to the chaos that occurred.
 People interpreting the riots less positively reflect on the damage they caused to people and property.
 After the riots the economic and physical condition of the Hough neighborhood did not dramatically improve.
 Many businesses did not reopen and, increasingly, residents that could afford to leave the neighborhood moved to other areas.